bitburner-official/bitburner-src/markdown/bitburner.darknet.getserverauthdetails.md

 </td><td>

-_(Optional)_ Hostname of the server to analyze.
+_(Optional)_ Hostname/IP of the server to analyze.
 Defaults to the running script's server if not specified.

 </td></tr>